-- Counting all media outlets, 8-18 year-olds devote an average of 7 hours and 38 minutes to using entertainment media across a typical day
+- Counting all media outlets, 8 to 18 year-olds devote an average of 7 hours and 38 minutes to using entertainment media across a typical day

-And the effects of television on children are not good.
+And the effects of television, or any technology addiction, on children are not good.
 Children who watch too much television:

 - Carry a much higher risk of childhood obesity.

 - Are more likely to display aggressive behavior.
 Children naturally copy what they see.
 (For a simple, chilling experiment, allow your son to watch professional wrestling and see how long it takes before he tackles his sister).

 - Are more likely to engage in “risky behaviors” when they get older.